kunai-project/kunai-doc/docs/advanced/rule_configuration.md

 severity: 10
 ```

+If you want to try the above rule and see
+how **Kunai** behaves when loaded with detection rules, you can do it easily:
-Whenever the above rule matches a **Kunai** event, the event will be modified and
+1. dump the above rule in a file
+1. run `kunai -r path_to_your_file`
+1. open another terminal and trigger the rule by executing `cp /usr/bin/ls /tmp/kworker && /tmp/kworker`

-will contain a new section named `detection`.
+If you have made the experiment, you may have noted that when the rule matches the event is modified and contains a new section named `detection`.

 <details>
 <summary>View modified event</summary>